torte71/tmteststuff/wayland.md

 ----

 {: .note }
-> This is experimental and has only been tested with recent Armbianb images.
+> This is experimental and has only been tested with recent Armbian images.
 >
 > It has not been tested with the original Sovol image at all.

 ## Pros and Cons

 Pros:
-- Wayland consumes much less CPU power
+- Wayland consumes less CPU power

 Cons:
 - Wayland does not support DPMI blanking